jaspervdj/jaspervdj/recommendations.markdown

 - Beach House by Beach House (Dream pop)
 - Bee Thousand by Guided By Voices (Indie rock)
 - Blouse by Blouse (Dream pop?)
-- Blue Scholars by Blue Scholars (Hip-hop)
+- Blue Scholars by Blue Scholars (Hiphop)
 - Eyelid Movies by Phantogram (Pop)
 - Gas by Gas 0095 (Ambient)
 - Guide To An Escape by Rue Royale (Folk)